Andrettin/Wyrmsun/readme.txt

 - Split the Khersonska, Odeska and Vinnytska provinces off the Ukraine one.
 - Added a number of Latin and Celtic cultural settlement names.
 - Split Portugal into the Alentejo, Beira and Douro provinces.
+- Trade settings are now correctly carried over when forming a new faction.

 * Literary Works
 - Added the "Meditations" literary work, which grants +1 HP.
 It can be dropped from the Latin Forum.